saulpw/visidata/docs/api/options.rst

     # show the option value given the context of a specific sheet
     vd.status(sheet.options.disp_hello)

+    # option set on specific sheet only
+    sheet.options.color_current_row = 'bold blue'

+    # option set for all DirSheets
+    DirSheet.class_options.color_current_row = 'reverse green'

 Performance notes
 ------------------

-- Options are comparatively slow, so their usage should stay out of inner loops.
-Factor into a local variable in an outer block.
+- Getting option values is a comparatively slow operation.
+Factor option getting out of inner loops, and into a local variable in an outer block.
+An option value can only change between commands anyway.

 See Also:
 ----------